- Research at Western

 - Selecting appropriate analytical mathematical and statistical methods

-- The full range of statistical and data mining approaches
+- Statistical and data mining approaches

-- The application of mathematical techniques
+- Application of mathematical techniques

-- A diverse range of computer programs
+- Access to a diverse range of computer programs

 - Interpretation and presentation of results